taminater/LEAPs/content/leaps/leap-17.md

 ### Overview
 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
 GrantsDAO will be governed by three members that are elected by token holder vote.
 GrantsDAO members are responsible for rewarding grants and allocating the GrantDAO funds.
-GrantsDAO will consist of three DAO members and two Core Contributors.
+GrantsDAO will consist of two DAO members and 1 Core Contributor.

 ### Rationale